AnnaBurova/dev-newtutils/INSTALL.md

-# 🧰 Installing and Developing the NewtUtils Module
+# ⚙️ Installing and Developing the NewtUtils Module

-This guide explains how to set up, install, and use **NewtUtils** — a collection of developer utilities by *NewtCode*.
+This guide explains how to install, use, update, and remove **NewtUtils** — a collection of developer utilities by *NewtCode*.

 ---

-## Project Structure
+## 🧱 Project Structure (for reference)

 ```
-dev-newtutils/         # Root repository
+dev-newtutils/
 │
-├── newtutils/         # Main Python package (module source)
+├── newtutils/         # Main Python package
 │   ├── __init__.py
+│   ├── console.py
+│   ├── utility.py
 │   ├── files.py
+│   ├── sql.py
+│   ├── network.py
 │   └── (other utility files)
 │
 ├── tests/             # Manual and automated test scripts